decafCG/decaf/README.md

 ## DISCLAIMER

-DECAF project is under review at an ACM conference.
-We only permit the use of DECAF to the ACM conference review committee.
-Other than that, as long as this disclaimer is present, any other use of DECAF is strictly prohibited.
+**The tool upload is in progress...**
+Removal of disclaimer implies complete upload of tool.

 ## Setup
-**The tool upload is in progress...**

 DECAF is compatible with Windows 10 operating system